Deadliest phase of fentanyl crisis eases, as all states see recovery

 Public health experts say these factors — along with more readily available addiction treatment and a decline in the potency of street fentanyl — likely contributed to the rapid decline in fatal overdoses here and around the country.

 Statewide in Pennsylvania, drug deaths are down roughly a third from the peak.
-At least eighteen states have seen similar drops, with Arkansas (40 percent drop) and North Carolina (52.9 percent drop) achieving the biggest improvements.
+At least 18 states have seen similar drops, with Arkansas (40% drop) and North Carolina (52.9% drop) achieving the biggest improvements.

 "It's very, very exciting to see that it's dramatically decreasing," Volkow said.